MicrosoftDocs/dynamics-365-project-operations/articles/environment/admin-trials.md

 - Configure dual-write.
 - Learn more about Project Operations.

-The summary below outlines the details of the new trial offer.
+The following table outlines the details of the new trial offer.

 | **Offer item**               | **Details**                                  |
 |------------------------------|----------------------------------------------|
 | Offer type                   | This offer type is Admin lead so a tenant admin is required in order to redeem. |